ILR As A Bereaved Partner

 - letters from your GP, a hospital or health service

-As one of the expert immigration solicitors based in London, Manchester and Birmingham, we are registered with the Home Office, UK Visas & Immigration (UKVI) and its commercial partners UKVCAS Sopra Steria to provide Super Priority Service (SPS) for your ILR applications whereby decision on your ILR application as a bereaved partner will be made by the Home Office UKVI within 24 hours of the enrolment of biometrics at a designated service centre.
+As one of the expert immigration solicitors based in London, we are registered with the Home Office, UK Visas & Immigration (UKVI) and its commercial partners UKVCAS Sopra Steria to provide Super Priority Service (SPS) for your ILR applications whereby decision on your ILR application as a bereaved partner will be made by the Home Office UKVI within 24 hours of the enrolment of biometrics at a designated service centre.

 Our specialist ILR solicitors can prepare and submit your ILR application to the Home Office, UKVI through Super Priority Service (SPS) and get a decision on your ILR application within 24 hours.
 This way, you will not have to wait for the decision on your ILR application for months (sometimes years).